rajuranpe/Image-scraper/README.md

 # Image-scrapper
-A basic script to download images using beautiful soup library.
-Does not contain constructors or UI right now
+A basic script to download images from imageboards with multi-paged listing using beautiful soup library.
+Does not include specified sites or UI.